What Is Low Volume Manufacturing: Its Advantages & Challenges

 3. Lengthy Delivery Times

 Low volume production might not be at the forefront of manufacturers’ production schedules.
-This can result in longer lead times, causing delays that affect business operations and hinder the speed of bringing products to market, which creates challenges in meeting customer demands.
+This can result in longer lead times.

 More: There are more details about how to reduce lead times in sourcing.